Searcher Task Accomplishment is the next big SEO factor that Google cares about.

 The 6 phases of a searcher’s journey

-Any Google searcher goes through these stages when searching for information.
+Google searchers go through specific stages when looking for information.

 #1.
 Expression of a need

-When any user searches for something on Google, he expresses some need for information.
+When someone searches on Google, they’re expressing a need for information.

-If you are in the SEO game, you know that long tail keywords are very important for content marketers as the intent behind the keyword is clear.
+If you’re in the SEO game, you already know how valuable long tail keywords are for content marketers.

 #2.
 Underlying goals

-For example, if the search term is – “How to start a blog?”, then the goal here is that the user needs to accomplish a task i.e. set up a blog.
+For example, if someone searches “How to start a blog?”, their goal is simple – they want to set up a blog.

-So now, if you click on a result that says – “How to start a blog in Blogger platform?”, from now on, Google suggests you the content related to “Blogging in Blogger” in particular.
+If you click on “How to start a blog in Blogger platform?”, Google notices this and starts suggesting content about “Blogging in Blogger” specifically.

 #3.
 Evaluation of results